doubleedesign/doublee-theme-starter-kit-blocks/README.md

 - `inc/cms/class-block-editor.php`
   - The `register_custom_blocks` function is set up to find all folders in `blocks/custom` and register them as blocks.
 It is expected that the folder will contain `block.json`, `index.php`, and `<block-name>.css` files (the latter generated from an `.scss` file also in the folder)
   - The `allowed_blocks` function is set to find all blocks in `blocks/custom` and add them to the allow list.
 It is expected that the block's name, declared in its `block.json` file, will start with `custom/` (e.g. `custom/my-block`).
+- ACF-supported/rendered blocks (i.e., most of the custom blocks) should not have `attributes` in their `block.json`.
+It will cause the block registration to fail silently - WordPress will think it's registered if you look at the return value of `register_block_type(), but you won't see the block in the editor and you won't get an error message`.
+If you need attributes, you'll need to use the `render_callback` method instead of the ACF method for rendering.
+- If you initially get an error "_Your site doesn’t include support for the 'undefined' block.
+You can leave this block intact or remove it entirely"_ when inserting a custom block rendered using the ACF method, it should go away after adding default inner blocks in its `index.php`.

 ## Code formatting and linting